 - a.
-When a faculty member or a chair/supervisor requests a direct classroom observation (whether for an in-person or online class), the chair/supervisor shall notify the faculty member at least two (2) weeks in advance of the observation/visitation.
-If the faculty member determines that the date is not appropriate because of the nature of the class activities scheduled for that day, they may suggest a more appropriate date.
-If the chair/supervisor does not choose to observe/visit the faculty member's classroom on a date suggested by the faculty member, the chair/supervisor may as an alternative notify the faculty member at least two weeks in advance of an alternative two (2) week period within which the classroom observation/visitation (s) will occur. - b.
-A written report of the observation/visitation shall be submitted to the faculty member within two (2) weeks of the observation/visitation.
-If the observation/visitation involves a course that was assigned to the faculty member with less than four (4) weeks' notice, that fact shall be noted in the report.
-The faculty member may submit a written reply which shall be attached to the report.
+When a faculty member or a chair/supervisor requests a direct course observation (whether for an in-person or online class), the chair/supervisor shall coordinate with the faculty member to schedule the observation within two (2) weeks.
+If they cannot agree, the chair/supervisor shall select a date outside that first two-week period and notify the faculty member of the date the observation shall occur. - b.
+A written report of the observation shall be submitted to the faculty member within two (2) weeks of the observation.
+If the observation involves a course that was assigned to the faculty member with less than four (4) weeks' notice, that fact shall be noted in the report.
+The faculty member may submit a written reply which shall be attached to the report. - c.
+If the faculty member believes the courses observed were not indicative of the faculty member's performance, the faculty member may submit a written request within one (1) week after receiving the report requesting that the chair/supervisor reobserve within the next two (2) weeks.
+A faculty member's request for a chair/supervisor reobservation may only be submitted once per semester.
+If a reobservation occurs, a written report of this observation shall be submitted to the faculty member within two (2) weeks of the reobservation.
+The faculty member may submit a written reply which shall be attached to the written report of the reobservation.
+The initial written report and the written report of the reobservation, including any written reply from the faculty member, shall be considered in connection with the faculty member's annual evaluation.

-- (2) If the faculty member believes the classes observed were not indicative of the faculty member's performance, the faculty member may submit a written request within one (1) week after receiving the report requesting that the chair/supervisor revisit within the next two (2) weeks.
-A faculty member's request for a chair/supervisor revisit may only be submitted once per semester.
-If a revisit occurs, a written report of the revisit shall be submitted to the faculty member within two (2) weeks of the revisit.
-The faculty member may submit a written reply which shall be attached to the written report of the revisit.
-The initial written report and the written report of the revisit, including any written reply from the faculty member, shall be considered in connection with the faculty member's annual evaluation. - (3) Nothing herein shall prohibit any chair/supervisor or Administration representative from visiting any classroom for investigative purposes when deemed appropriate by the University President or designee. - (4) By a Peer.
-A faculty member may choose to have a peer or colleague observe/visit the faculty member's classroom (in person or online) and to have an assessment of that observation/visitation included as part of the faculty member's annual evaluation portfolio.
-The peer evaluator/colleague may be from any department/unit within the University, a retired colleague, or a colleague in the same discipline from another university.
-If a classroom visit is made, the peer evaluator/colleague shall visit for at least one (1) entire class session.
+- d.
+Nothing herein shall prohibit any chair/supervisor or Administration representative from observing any course for investigative purposes when deemed appropriate by the University President or designee. - e.
+By a Peer.
+A faculty member may choose to have a peer or colleague observe the faculty member's course (in person or online) and to have an assessment of that observation included as part of the faculty member's annual evaluation portfolio.
+The peer evaluator/ colleague may be from any department/unit within the University, a retired colleague, or a colleague in the same discipline from another university.